fakesproink/Display_GFX/README.md

-# OLED_GFX
+# Display_GFX
-Plugin for controlling OLED screens with KidBright.
+Plugin for controlling OLED and LED screens with KidBright.